 - 1. Create partition-able space for Debian on your hard disk - 2.
 Locate and/or download kernel and driver files (except Debian CD users) - 3.
-Set up boot floppies or place boot files (except most Debian CD users can boot from one of the CDs) - 4.
+Set up boot tapes or place boot files (except most Debian CD users can boot from one of the CDs) - 4.
 Boot the installation system - 5.
-Configure the keyboard - 6.
-Create and mount Debian partitions - 7.
-Point the installer to the location of the kernel and drivers - 8.
-Select which peripheral drivers to load - 9.
-Configure the network interface - 10.
-Initiate automatic download/install/setup of the base system - 11.
-Configure Linux or multi-system boot loading - 12.
-Boot the newly installed system and do some final configuration - 13.
+Configure one network interface - 6.
+Open a telnet connection to the new system - 7.
+Attach one or more DASDs (Direct Access Storage Device) - 8.
+Create and mount Debian partitions - 9.
+Point the installer to the location of the kernel and drivers - 10.
+Select which peripheral drivers to load - 11.
+Configure the network interface - 12.
+Initiate automatic download/install/setup of the base system - 13.
+Configure Linux or multi-system boot loading - 14.
+Boot the newly installed system and do some final configuration - 15.
 Install additional tasks and packages, at your discretion